tripal/tripal_analysis_expression/README.md

 There is also the ability to add properties or accession values to the biomaterial.

 # Loading Expression Data
+The steps for loading expression data are as follows (detailed instructions can be found further below):

+1. Upload all associated features to Chado database.
+To bulk upload features, go to **Tripal->Chado Data Loaders->FASTA file Loader** and upload a fasta file (click here to see an example of [fasta file of transcriptome sequences](http://www.hardwoodgenomics.org/sites/default/files/sequences/sugarMaple022416/Acer_saccharum_022416_transcripts.fasta)).
+Or upload one feature at a time via **Add content->Feature**.
+Submit the uploading job(s) and run job(s) with Drush command.
+2. [Create the experiment setup](#creating-the-experiment-setup) (make sure "Submit a job to parse the expression data into Chado" is checked).
+Save analysis and run the job with Drush command.
+3. [View the expression data](#viewing-data) by going to **Find content**, and clicking into the features just added.

 ### Creating the Experiment Setup
 Before loading data, describe the experimental setup used to collect the data.
 As an administrator or a user with permission to create content, go to: **Add content->Analysis: Expression**.
 The "Analysis: Expression" content type is a sub-type of the analysis content type.
 It contains all fields used in the analysis content type as well as fields that allow the description of the experimental design and the data loader.